JuliaLang/julia/doc/devdocs/locks.rst

    * MethodTable->writelock

+No Julia code may be called while holding a lock above this point.

 The following is a level 6 lock, which can only recurse to acquire locks at lower levels:

    * codegen